 If care goes beyond nine hours, well as you may have guessed I charge more $$.
-I call this EXTENDED DAY FEES and its something that I mention as part of the interview.
-In my contract, it states, “Extended Day Fee: $10.00 per hour, or any part thereof (if care extends over 9 hours)”.
+In my program, I call this EXTENDED DAY FEES, and its something that I mention as part of the interview.
+In my contract, states, “Extended Day Fee: $10.00 per hour, or any part thereof (if care extends over 9 hours)”.

 Now I know this is a very uncomfortable thing for a provider, especially a new provider.
 But remember, even though you are taking care of little Johnny, you are also staring down Johnny Law!
 Hefty fines and all.

 Actually, these fees are really in place to